Phase 1: Posing Real Questions

 I am sure that the villagers will be very comfortable with the other villagers, as it sounds like a very open and welcome community.
 This also leads me to believe that there would not be that much space between them, as they probably do not consider a lot of them to be strangers.
 As for the tourists, they may leave a bigger space if they feel uncomfortable.

 7. How do tourists communicate with other tourists compared to with the villagers?
 How much space do they put in between themselves and the people around them, based off who the other person is?

 If it is a group of tourists together, they will not put a lot of space between them, because they are not strangers.
 Towards the villagers, however, many may think they are better than the local community and look down on them.
 Personally, I do not think that they will interact with the villagers at all, because of their arrogance.

 8. How do the tourists react (body language wise) to the Xizhou lifestyle?
 This could include reactions to lines, service, etc.

 Depending on things like how service is or how long lines are in Xizhou, they may get impatient and convey that through their body language.
 If they think they are better than the local community, they may exert some of the power body language movements discussed in my background research on phase 3.

 Again, body language can be used as a natural instinct when feeling certain emotions.
-For example, based off their known tradition and other factors of their culture, they may be affected in the sense of how they greet people with body language.
+For example, based off their known tradition and other factors of their culture, they may be effected in the sense of how they greet people with body language.

 Outside of their overall culture, everyone has a personal history.
 This is their story.
 It could range from anything to their personal experiences with strangers to how their parents treated body posture when they were a kid.
 As mentioned before, if they were told time and time again to straighten their back, it could become a daily habit.